The Price of Privacy in Untrusted Recommendation Engines

-The latter model is variously known in privacy literature as {\it local differential privacy} (see ~\cite{Kasietal}; we henceforth refer to it as {\it local-DP} ), and also in statistics as the `randomized response technique' (see~\cite{Warner}).
-However, there are two unique challenges to local-DP posed by recommender systems which have not been dealt with before: \begin{enumerate} \item The underlying space (here, the set of ratings over \emph{all} items) has very high dimensionality. \item The users have \emph{limited information}: they rate only a (vanishingly small) fraction of items. \end{enumerate} In this work we address both these issues.
-Assuming an unknown cluster structure for the items, we demonstrate a surprising change in the sample complexity of private learning algorithms when shifting from information-rich to information-scarce settings.
-No similar phenomenon is known for non-private learning.
-With the aid of new information-theoretic arguments, we provide lower bounds on the sample complexity in various regimes.
-On the other hand, these arguments also guide us in developing novel algorithms, particularly in the information-scarce setting, which match the lower bounds upto logarithmic factors.
-Thus although we pay a `price of privacy' when ensuring local-DP in untrusted recommender systems with information-scarcity, we can design optimal algorithms under such regimes.
+The latter model is variously known in privacy literature as \emph{local differential privacy} (see ~\cite{Kasietal}; we henceforth refer to it as \emph{local-DP} ), and in statistics as the `randomized response technique' (see~\cite{Warner}).
+However, there are two unique challenges to local-DP posed by recommender systems which have not been satisfactorily dealt with before: \begin{enumerate}[nolistsep,noitemsep] \item The underlying space (here, the set of ratings over \emph{all} items) has very high dimensionality. \item The users have \emph{limited information}: they rate only a (vanishingly small) fraction of items. \end{enumerate} In this work we address both these issues.
+We consider the problem of learning an unknown (low-dimensional) clustering for a large set of items from privatized user-feedback.
+Surprisingly, we demonstrate a sharp change in the sample-complexity of local-DP learning algorithms when shifting from an information-rich to an information-scarce regime -- no similar phenomenon is known for non-private learning.
+With the aid of new information-theoretic arguments, we provide lower bounds on the sample-complexity in various regimes.
+On the other hand, we also develop novel algorithms, particularly in the information-scarce setting, which match the lower bounds up to logarithmic factors.
+Thus although we pay a `price of privacy' when ensuring local-DP in untrusted recommender systems with information-scarcity, we can design optimal algorithms for such regimes.